Updated January 2015

 one month after completion of five years of service.
 The

 leaving staff.
-Round trip economy-class air ticket is
+A round trip economy-class air ticket is

-calculated at the cost the school would pay for the
+at the cost the school would pay for the ticket in question.

 A furnished apartment, including electricity, water, and

-receive a cash allowance of KD 180 per teacher if single
+will receive a cash allowance of KD 180 per teacher if

-The school provides bus transportation to and from
+school provides bus transportation to and from school to

 Payment for Co-curricular Activities